-The revenue from taxation is collected at the national level and then it is divided over the different institutional levels (the federal level, the different regions (Brussels/ Flanders/ Wallonia) and the communities (Flemish community and French-speaking community)).
+The revenue from taxation is collected at the national level and then it is divided over the different institutional levels (the federal level, the different regions (Brussels/Flanders/Wallonia) and the communities (Flemish community and French-speaking community)).
 Only municipalities' tax rates vary.
 Their collection however also takes place at the national level, after which these are transferred to the municipalities.
 The main exception in the national collection of taxes is the tax on real estate.
 This tax is administratively coordinated by the regions, while tax rates are set by the municipalities.
 Its revenue is split over the different administrative levels (municipalities, provinces, regions).

 Benefits that are part of the social security system (unemployment, pensions, sickness and disability benefits, family allowances, income support) are within the competence of the federal government.
 The most important benefits that are within the competence of the regions are as follows.
 First, there are the benefits related to education (study allowances).
 Second, additional social assistance (in addition to income support) is also a regional matter.
 Third, since the mid-2000s, the compulsory "Flemish care insurance" was established, which is only applicable for inhabitants of the region of Flanders and optionally available for the inhabitants of Brussels.
 Since July 2014 the regional governments are responsible for child benefits.
-Until now (2018) the eligibility and computational rules are similar over regions, except for indexation.
-In 2017 the child benefits were indexed in Brussels and Wallonia, but remained unchanged in Flanders.
+Until now (2017) there are no regional differences in child benefits.
 In the following years the child benefits will be reformed by the regional governments.

 - The fiscal year runs from 1st January to 31st December.
 Main benefit changes usually take place when price-indices reach a certain level.
 However, as wages increase at a higher pace than the indices, additional adjustments can also take place "outside the index".
 This is possible when governments and social partners agree on the amount the benefits have to be raised to ensure they do not drop below subsistence levels. - The official state pension age is 65 for men as well as for women.
 Before, there was a slight discrepancy between the pension age of men and women (2003-2005: 63 for women; 2006-2008: 64 for women).
 However, for a number of professions (miners, seafarers), exceptions to this rule apply.
 In general, however, the average effective retirement age is considerably lower, mainly due to systems of early retirement and supplementary unemployment benefits for older unemployed. - Nursery classes for all children from the age of 2.5 years onwards are free of charge and universally accessible.
 Although the compulsory education age is 6 years, the enrolment rate in the Belgian nursery classes is traditionally very high.
 Being in education is compulsory from the age of 6 onwards, but since September 2009, children should at least have attended one year of nursery school to be admitted to primary school at the age of 6.
-Compulsory education counts until the age of 18 (by attending school or by home-schooling).
+Compulsory education counts until the age of 18 (by attending school or by homeschooling).
 Exceptions can be made from the age of 15 onwards.
 Pupils in an education stream leading to a specific, mostly technical profession can make use of an apprenticeship agreement, and combine part-time school attendance with working part-time in a firm, exercising their profession under guidance there.